awell-health/awell-extensions/extensions/healthie/README.md

 In order to set up this extension, **you will need to provide a Healthie API key and Api url**.
 You can obtain an API key via the Healthie portal (`Settings > Developer > API keys`).
 You can obtain API url in the [DOCUMENTATION](https://docs.gethealthie.com/docs/#environments) in `Environments` section.

+Please note that the extension automatically prefixes the API key with `Basic ` so please provide your raw API key without `Basic ` in front.

 # Custom Actions

 ## Send chat message action